Are you having trouble deciding what types of content writing you could do?

-As I mentioned above, there are a number of different types of web content, based on their objective, format and mode of communication.
+As we mentioned above, there are a number of different types of web content, based on their objective, format, and mode of communication.
 As a result, there are different forms of content writing.

-As such, a content writer could be a generalist, good at adapting to varying forms.
+As such, a website content writer could be a generalist, good at adapting to varying content writing types.
 Or he could choose to specialize and establish expertise in only one form.

-A blog post is by far the most commonly written piece of content for the web.
-And for good reason, as consistent blogging is an effective and low cost way to grow a brand.
+A blog post is by far the most common type of web content.
+And for good reason, as consistent blogging is an effective and low-cost way to grow a brand.

-A blog is a section of a brand’s website where they publish articles on topics which their target audience would be interested in.
+For the uninitiated, a blog is a section of a brand’s website where they publish articles on topics that their target audience would be interested in.
 Each such article is known as a blog post.

-In other words, a blog is a collection of blog posts, usually listed in a chronological order.
+In other words, a blog is a collection of blog posts, usually listed in chronological order.
 The latest posts show up near the top, followed by older posts at the bottom.

 For example, this article that you’re reading right now is one of the many blog posts published on our blog.
 For step-by-step instructions on how to write an epic blog post, check out our ultimate guide here.

 This type of content writing comprises most of the material written for all the standard pages of a website.

-The purpose of website content writing is to provide all the information a prospect may want to know about the business, their products/services, how they benefit the prospect and their mission, vision and values.
+The purpose of this type of content writing is to provide all the information a prospect may want to know about the business, its products/services, how they benefit the prospect, and its mission, vision, and values.

 Social media is a big part of our lives.
 It’s also a big way for businesses and customers to connect and interact with one another.

-By posting interesting content regularly on social media, brands have the opportunity to influence and build a relationship with their target audience.
+By posting interesting content regularly on social media, you can influence and build a relationship with your target audience.

-From Facebook and Twitter to LinkedIn & Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.
+From Facebook and Twitter to LinkedIn and Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.

-That’s why the ability to write engaging social media posts for each type of platform is highly sought after.
+That’s why the ability to write engaging social media posts for each type of platform is in high demand.